 Come prepared for all kinds of weather as the day can change very quickly!
 Summer temperatures usually reach the 17°C but can also be less than 10°C.

-No special health precautions are required for visits to Iceland, for further details please see your local doctor.
+No special health precautions are required for the rides.

 No special health precautions are required for visits to Iceland.